 On a visit to Japan, people normally spend their time exploring the ancient temples as well as the modern architecture that makes up the country’s major cities.
 And then, of course, there are those that go directly for the incredible culinary treats, such as fresh sushi, noodles, and those wonderfully decadent Mochis.

-Then… there are some that go way off the beaten path in a quest to find … monkeys.
-Yes, guest contributor, Teresa Otto from The Nomad’s Daughter, helped her sweet mother fulfill her life-long dream of visiting the Jigokudani Monkey Park in Yudanaka.
+Then… there are some that choose to travel off the beaten path in a quest to find … monkeys.
+Yes, guest contributor, Teresa Otto helped her sweet mother fulfill her life-long dream of visiting the Jigokudani Monkey Park in Yudanaka.
 And the beautiful snow monkeys did not disappoint!

 Trekking to Jigokudani Snow Monkey Park

 I wasn’t sure it was a good idea, but the way she looked at me with puppy dog eyes, pushed me over the edge.
 The fifteen-hour flight and the nine-hour time difference would take their toll.
 But the trip had been on her travel bucket list since snow monkeys hit the cover of National Geographic several years before.

 “Okay, Mom, let’s go!”

 The destination – Jigokudani Snow Monkey Park in Yudanaka Japan.
 The travelers – five animal-loving baby boomers and one beside-herself, giddy with anticipation 88-year old woman (aka Mom) – the driving force behind the trip.